cj-mm/ArguSure/SETUP.md

 npm run build
 ```

-5. Open Chrome and go to `chrome://extensions`, then hit `Load Unpacked` and choose the newly made `dist` directory.
+5. Open Chrome and go to `chrome://extensions`, turn on `Developer mode`, then hit `Load Unpacked` and choose the newly made `dist` directory.